meowniverse/lunarxg/README.md

 Feature list: [Sheets](https://docs.google.com/spreadsheets/d/1wKk-0dvnGB0Ja7vv5-luP0XeHk3fN2zPTNZ8jDKoaEc/edit?usp=sharing)

-# Planned features
+# Features
 ## Included softwares
 - KDE
-- Steam, Heroic, Wine, Bottles and so on
+- Steam, Heroic, Wine, ~Bottles~ Winetricks and so on
 - Firefox and Chrome
-- Drivers for AMD and Intel GPUs (NVIDIA not included)
+- MESA driver for AMD and Intel GPUs
 - Pretty much everything** [Bazzite](https://github.com/ublue-os/bazzite) has to offer.
-Of course it's not always complete, but I (we) will try my (our) best.
+Of course it's not always complete, but we will try our best.

 ## Features
 - High performance kernel
 - Custom patches
 - Stable as fuck(tm), powered by Ubuntu LTS
-- Out-of-the-box controller support (?)
+- ~Out-of-the-box controller support (?)~ Until we can solve the DKMS problem
 - Automatic Google DNS support
 - Standalone updater (pulls separate .deb files and install them)**
 - Pretty much everything** [Bazzite](https://github.com/ublue-os/bazzite) has to offer.
 Of course it's not always complete, but I (we) will try my (our) best.

-** Containerization is not available, at least for now.
+** Containerization is ~not available, at least for now~ available now.
+Thank you apx from Vanilla OS.
 Some apps are missing and will not be added until problems are fixed.

-# Estimated release date: late 2025?
-You may help us out.
+# Estimated release date (stable)
+This is a hard question to answer.
+We are currently in a rolling release phase, which is new ISO released weekly, with breaking changes.
+To be fair with you all, as of now the project only have [imchocomint](https://github.com/imchocomint) as the sole maintainer.
+We are in dire need of contributer to help us with stabilizing the system.
+We'd expect the stable release to be in early 2026, if there is still only one person who maintains it, and it wouldn't be half of the planned features.
+Of course, you can help us out by building packages and writing softwares.

+# Thank you all
+- The [PikaOS team](https://wiki.pika-os.com/en/home), especially ferreo at Discord for your friendliness, and of course your packages.
+- Bazzite for your ideas
+- [Vanilla OS team](https://vanillaos.org/) for apx, which enables us to enable containerization, although Steam is only available as a native package
+- You all, users and testers